slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On humanness and irrationality

 <!--
+> *"We all have enough strength to endure the misfortunes of other people."
+-- La Rochefoucauld*

 - web3 assumes that people prefer privacy over free stuff, which is false.
+- If you make people think they’re thinking, they’ll love you; but if you really make them think they’ll hate you.
 -->

 > *"If a man gets lost in the mountains, hundreds will search and often two or three searchers are killed.
 But the next time somebody gets lost, just as many volunteers turn out.
 Poor arithmetic, but very human.
 It runs through all our folklore, all human religions, all our literature—a racial conviction that when one human needs rescue, others should not count the price.
 Weakness?
 It might be the unique strength that wins us a Galaxy."